maaz92/algorithmic-problems-solutions/codeland/codeland_codechef.md

 #### O(1) to answer any query
 #### O(n<sup>2</sup>) to precompute.
 Because we have 1 loop inside another both running n times.

-## 6. Find the list of edges of the graph such that if exactly 1 edge from that list is removed from the graph then the graph gets disconnected.
+## 6. Find the list of edges of the graph such that if any single edge from that list is removed from the graph then the graph gets disconnected.
 #### It turns out that this is a standard problem.
 This list of edges are called bridges of a graph.
 #### A bridge is an edge in an undirected graph which when removed disconnects the graph. i.e. If edge(u,v) is a bridge of a graph then there is only a single path between u and v and it's the edge (u,v).
 #### 1. Brute Force approach to find bridges of a connected graph is to loop through each edge(u,v), remove it and then run DFS from u.
 If you are not able to find v in the DFS then the edge(u,v) is a bridge otherwise it's not a bridge.
 Time Complexity O(M(N+M))